 10. Blended and Online Class Delivery

-Many NCI courses starting in September, particularly those delivered part-time, heavily feature virtual classes with some on-campus learning.
+Many NCI courses, particularly those delivered part-time, heavily feature virtual classes with some on-campus learning.
 The demand for this delivery method was highlighted during the pandemic with the majority of students championing the shift to online learning as they balanced working full-time alongside their studies.

 A positive consequence of the ability to study anywhere is, not only the saving of time by eliminating the commute to college, but also the financial saving as the need to take public transport or pay for parking is reduced along with snacks and coffees that can now be gotten for much cheaper at home.